 Interim Health Sciences Libraries on Shadow Lane Campus and at 2040 West Charleston Boulevard

 Students of the UNLV School of Medicine, as well as students of the other health sciences programs, have full access to the Lied Library on the Maryland Campus.
-A dedicated Health Sciences Librarian, as well as over 35 faculty librarians, are available at the Lied Library, for consultation, instruction, or other information needs.
+A dedicated Health Sciences Librarian, in addition to over 35 faculty librarians, are available at the Lied Library for consultation, instruction, or other information needs.
 Lied Library comprises 302,000 square feet, and includes more than 400 public computer workstations, 16 wired group study rooms, five media viewing rooms, and five smart classrooms.
-Because there is not yet a separate ‘bricks and mortar’ health sciences library building at UNLV, print books, journals, multimedia and other resources can be found at the UNLV Lied Library on the Maryland campus.
+Because there is not yet a separate brick-and-mortar health sciences library building at UNLV, print books, journals, multimedia and other resources can be found at the UNLV Lied Library on the Maryland campus.
 The library is staffed almost 100 hours per week during the academic year.

 Health Sciences Library Staff

-A Founding Director, Health Sciences Library, and a Health Sciences Librarian is available to provide help and services to faculty, staff, students, and researchers in the health sciences and biomedical subject areas, and additional health sciences librarian positions are under recruitment.
+The Founding Director of the Health Sciences Library, and Health Sciences Librarians are available to provide help and services to faculty, staff, students, and researchers in the health sciences and biomedical subject areas.
+Additional health sciences librarian, professional, and classified staff, positions are under recruitment.
 We provide instruction and consultation in using our resources and can provide help in finding materials for your research, teaching, study, or assignment needs.
 We also license and purchase books, journals, and other digital resources in the health sciences, and we welcome your recommendations.
 The Health Sciences Library team, with offices in the Lied Library, include:

-- Joanne Muellenbach, Founding Director, Health Sciences Library, and Liaison to the School of Medicine.
+- Joanne Muellenbach, Founding Director, Health Sciences Library, and Liaison to the School of Medicine and Graduate Medical Education.

-- Xan Goodman, Health Sciences Librarian, and Liaison to the School of Dental Medicine, the School of Nursing, the School of Allied Health Sciences and the School of Community Health Sciences.
+- Xan Goodman, Health Sciences Librarian, and Liaison to the School of Nursing, the School of Allied Health Sciences, and the School of Community Health Sciences.

 Resources for All – Virtual Collections and Services